 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Intel Corporation (INTC) and Analog Devices, Inc. (ADI) based on their most recent performance metrics.
+The following table outlines the strengths and weaknesses of Intel Corporation (INTC) and Analog Devices, Inc. (ADI) based on their recent performance metrics.

 | Criterion | Intel Corporation (INTC) | Analog Devices, Inc. (ADI) |